Create DIY Snowflake Cards to give your friends and family for the holidays! The complete handmade Christmas Card tutorial below.

 Hello!
 My name is Linda Kilsdonk, a Stampin’ Up! demonstrator for the past ten plus years.
-A little more than three years ago, I decided to start my blog, Paper Seedlings, to hopefully serve as an extension to my small reach for my Stampin’ Up! business.
-By sharing what I love via the posts of Paper Seedlings, my intent was to inspire other paper crafters.
+A little more than three years ago, I decided to start my blog, Paper Seedlings to share what I love.

 How to Make a Handmade Snowflake Gatefold Card